 Why do deceased loved ones come to us in our dreams?

 Why?
-Because when sleeping, we are in that “in between place” between our Earthly reality and “the other side of the veil” (the spiritual world).
+Because when sleeping, we are in that “in between place” between our Earthly reality and “the other side” (the spiritual world).
 During this time, our rational mind and our ego are not engaged.
 Things can happen in our dream world that we would normally stop or discount while awake.

 For example, when someone who has died comes to visit us in our dreams, we aren’t as likely to have the “rational thought” that this person is actually dead and shouldn’t be in our dream.
 When they appear, we accept that person’s presence without argument.